-An update from our investment manager, Viktor Szabó - 22 July 2020
+An update from our investment manager, Viktor Szabó - 18 September 2020

-Despite these short-term uncertainties, we remain optimistic about the Fund’s long-term prospects, given the resilience of the underlying holdings.
+Despite the short-term uncertainties, we remain optimistic about the Fund’s long-term prospects, given the resilience of the underlying holdings.
 We will also continue to look for opportunities to select high quality stocks that are backed by solid fundamentals and long-term growth potential that aim to deliver robust yields.